CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. On mount storage account page, select **I want to create a storage account**. click on Next.

-1. Provide the below details to create the storage account and click on **Next**.
+1. Provide the below details to create the storage account and click on **Create**.

     >**Note:** As you work with the Cloud Shell a storage account and file share is required.